Language Models Are Capable of Metacognitive Monitoring and Control of Their Internal Activations: Abstract

 \section{Abstract}

-Large language models (LLMs) can sometimes report the strategies they actually use to solve tasks, but they can also fail to do so.
-This suggests some degree of metacognition --- the capacity to monitor one's own cognitive processes for subsequent reporting and self-control.
-Metacognitive abilities enhance AI capabilities but raise safety concerns, as models might obscure their internal processes to evade neural-activation-based oversight mechanisms designed to detect harmful behaviors.
-Given society's increased reliance on these models, it is critical that we understand the limits of their metacognitive abilities, particularly their ability to monitor their internal activations.
-To address this, we introduce a neuroscience-inspired \emph{neurofeedback} paradigm designed to quantify the ability of LLMs to explicitly \textit{report} and \textit{control} their activation patterns.
-By presenting models with sentence-label pairs where labels correspond to sentence-elicited internal activations along specific directions in the neural representation space, we demonstrate that LLMs can learn to report and control these activations.
-The performance varies with several factors: the number of example pairs provided, the semantic interpretability of the target neural direction, and the variance explained by that direction.
-These results reveal a ``metacognitive space'' with dimensionality much lower than the model's neural space, suggesting LLMs can monitor only a subset of their neural mechanisms.
-Our findings provide empirical evidence quantifying metacognitive capabilities in LLMs, with significant implications for AI safety.
+Large language models (LLMs) can sometimes report the strategies they actually use to solve tasks, yet at other times seem unable to recognize those strategies that govern their behavior.
+This suggests a limited degree of metacognition --- the capacity to monitor one's own cognitive processes for subsequent reporting and self-control.
+Metacognition enhances LLMs' capabilities in solving complex tasks but also raises safety concerns, as models may obfuscate their internal processes to evade neural-activation-based oversight (e.g., safety detector).
+Given society's increased reliance on these models, it is critical that we understand their metacognitive abilities.
+To address this, we introduce a neuroscience-inspired \emph{neurofeedback} paradigm that uses in-context learning to quantify metacognitive abilities of LLMs to \textit{report} and \textit{control} their activation patterns.
+We demonstrate that their abilities depend on several factors: the number of in-context examples provided, the semantic interpretability of the neural activation direction (to be reported/controlled), and the variance explained by that direction.
+These directions span a ``metacognitive space'' with dimensionality much lower than the model's neural space, suggesting LLMs can monitor only a small subset of their neural activations.
+Our paradigm provides empirical evidence to quantify metacognition in LLMs, with significant implications for AI safety (e.g., adversarial attack and defense).